 7 Day Travelcards

 If you want to buy a 7 Day Travelcard, this ticket is only available on an Oyster card, not as a paper ticket.
 This means you will need to buy an Oyster card and get a 7 Day Travelcard loaded onto it.

+If you live in the UK, you can buy an Oyster card before you arrive in London.
 If you do not live in the UK, you can only buy an Oyster card when you arrive in London.

 The major benefits for using contactless payment cards are:

-- You won't run out of credit
+- You won't run out of credit.

 Tube, London Overground and zones overview

-London ticket prices
+London transport ticket prices